 Ellyn Davidson was 36, the mother of a toddler, a Kindergartner and second-grader, and Account Director at Brogan & Partners when she was diagnosed with breast cancer.
-Now an eleven-year survivor, Ellyn is an active breast cancer fundraiser, Board President of FORCE: Facing Our Risk of Cancer Empowered, a member of the Michigan Region B'nai B'rith Youth Organization Commission, on the governing board of Winning Futures and on the board of Conpoto.
-She is also a member of the CDC Advisory Committe on Breast cancer in young women.
+Now a fourteen-year survivor, Ellyn is actively involved in the community.
+She’s a current committee member for Jscreen Detroit, a member of the Michigan Region BBYO Commission, on the board of Winning Futures and on the board of Conpoto.

 While fighting for her own life, she’s inspired hundreds of women to fight for theirs—personally and professionally.
 Ellyn has helped create and market multi-million dollar brands, while still finding the patience and energy to be a mom and actively mentor young professionals.
 Whether the hospital room, board room or dining room, Ellyn is acutely aware of how important it is to help support other women.

-Since joining Brogan & Partners in 1994, Ellyn has left big fingerprints all over the 33-year-old agency.
+Since joining Brogan & Partners in 1994, Ellyn has left big fingerprints all over the 37-year-old agency.
 She started in our media department where she quickly rose to media director.
 Then, Ellyn moved into account management, where her abilities and energy were rewarded with responsibilities for managing several of our most important clients.
 Ellyn has a dazzling ability to oversee and coordinate teams on complex projects.
+In 2017, Ellyn purchased the agency.

 Today, Ellyn brings her talents, experience and expertise together to focus on strategy, business development, morale, technology and what’s next for Brogan & Partners and our clients.